rodydavis/pocketbase-cloudrun/Readme.md

 # Pocketbase on CloudRun

-It is now possible to run Pocketbase on Google Cloud Run because of the recent support for [mounting volumes](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts).
+It is now possible to run [Pocketbase](https://pocketbase.io/) on Google [CloudRun](https://cloud.google.com/run?hl=en) because of the recent support for [mounting volumes](https://cloud.google.com/run/docs/configuring/services/cloud-storage-volume-mounts).
 This is a guide on how to deploy Pocketbase on Google Cloud Run.

 > Disclaimer: This is not an official Google project.